Rockz1152/CleanApps/README.md

 - If you get an error stating that scripts are not allowed to run on the system, you need to run AllowScript.bat as an administrator.
   To do this, right click AllowScript.bat and select "Run as Administrator".
 After the window closes try the PowerShell scripts again.

-List of apps script will attempt to remove:
+List of apps the script will attempt to remove:
 - Microsoft.MixedReality.Portal
 - Microsoft.Wallet
 - Microsoft.DesktopAppInstaller